siggisv/remotemo/docs/API_design.md

     at the time with a slight delay between.
   - inverse: off
     \
-    Setting this on makes text to be displayed with the background color and the foreground color switched.
+    Set this on for text to be displayed with the background color and the foreground color switched.
     \
     Changing this doesn't affect text that has already been printed to the